General InformationÂ

 Karmie

-You will be located at The Orchard - the wellness area of the festival assisting the stage managers in the running of the area, including the wellness schedule, managing guest access to classes, tidying the dome / cleaning equipment used, hosting the sauna desk, tidying the Orchard grounds furniture etc.
+You will be located at The Orchard working with the Wellness managers.
+Assisting the stage managers in the running of the area, including the wellness schedule, managing guest access to classes, tidying the dome / cleaning equipment used, hosting the sauna desk, tidying the Orchard grounds furniture etc. You will also be taking bookings for the massage therapists.

-We made a commitment to be an environmentally responsible festival and we need your help to reduce campsite waste and the number of tents left behind.
+We made a commitment to be an environmentally responsible festival.
+The festival is constantly putting new measures in place to improve our sustainability.
+EcoBear volunteers are there to help the Ecobear manager with on site initiatives in place.
 You will mostly be located in the campsite where you’ll actively contribute to sustainability efforts of the beautiful Houghton Festival site.
 Help us reduce waste, promote recycling, encourage campers to take their tent home and create a greener & cleaner festival for everyone to enjoy.

 Artist Liaison